Weight-calibrated estimation for factor models of high-dimensional time series: Real data analysis

 \subsection{Daily returns for S\&P 500 stocks}

 The first dataset consists of the daily returns of S\&P 500 component stocks from January 2, 2002 to December 31, 2007 encompassing $n=1510$ trading days.
 We removed stocks that were not traded on every trading day during the period, resulting in a total of $p=375$ stocks in our analysis.
 A similar dataset was previously analyzed using the standard autocovariance-based method in \cite{lam2012factor}.
+Before further analysis, each component series is standardized to have zero mean and unit variance.
+Denote the $p$-vector of stock return series as $\{\by_t\}_{t=1}^{n}$.
+To examine whether $\{\by_t\}$ has a finite fourth moment as in Condition~\ref{cond.x}(ii), we employ the Hill's tail-index estimator \cite[]{hsing1991tail}, which yields a 95\% confidence interval of $(3.847, 7.433)$.
+Therefore, the null hypothesis that $\{\by_t\}$ has a finite fourth moment cannot be rejected.
 Since the returns exhibit very small lag-$k$ autocorrelations beyond $k=2,$ we use $m=2$ in our estimation.
 With $q$ selected by the generalized BIC in \eqref{eq.bic}, we employ the ratio-based method for both Auto and WAuto, yielding the estimated number of strong factors as $\tilde{r}_0=2$ and $\hat{r}_0=1,$ respectively.